cgsecurity/testdisk_documentation/photorec_video.rst

 Play the resulting test.mov file.
 If it works, you need to do the same with each couple of files.

 This solution works only for videos written in two fragments.
 Videos from GoPro HD2, Hero3-Black Edition, HERO4 Silver are stored in more than 2 fragments, so special software solutions are needed to recover such videos.
 This chapter does not concern copies or downloaded files, only files written by some digital camera, not by your computer.

+.. note:: Panasonic DMC-TZ80's photos in burst mode are saved as a movie.
+To extract the photos from this movie, macOS users can import the movie into Photos and save each frame as a single still photo.